leeroybrun/sails-util-mvcsloader/README.md

 For now, we use 4 spaces instead of 2.
 For the rest, please follow the [Felix's Node.js Style Guide](https://github.com/felixge/node-style-guide).

+We use [semantic versioning](https://docs.npmjs.com/getting-started/semantic-versioning) for the NPM package.

 ### Contributors

 - [Leeroy Brun](https://github.com/leeroybrun)